whyamey/feap-fe/README.md

 ```

 ## License
 This project is provided under GPL.
-The IITD dataset has its own licensing terms which must be respected.
+The IITD dataset and the segmentation masks has its own licensing terms which must be respected.